Dog Allergies: Symptoms and Treatment

 Preferably, we would also require copies of examinations and diagnostic tests done by the veterinary surgeon in charge of the case.

-This post offers useful links to website covering the NERVOUS SYSTEM that include auditory, nerves, spinal cord, brain, etc.
+These posts offers useful links to website covering the NERVOUS SYSTEM that include auditory, nerves, spinal cord, brain, Epilepsy, etc.

 Ketogenic Diet Linked to Seizure Reduction in Dogs with Epilepsy